 Why not TIFF?
 It’s technically better, but the difference is very minimal and it takes a lot more time to save, meaning it delays taking the next photo and we might miss a good shot.
 It also uses far more storage space.

 You can close the Settings screen now by tapping the cog icon.

-If you’re lucky enough to have an iPhone 7 Plus, use the 2x (zoom) camera.
+If you’re lucky enough to have an iPhone or iPad with a telephoto lens, use the 2x (zoom) camera.
 This will give you much better photos, as the sun will be 2x bigger.